 The McKinney-Vento Act defines homeless children as “individuals who lack a fixed, regular and adequate nighttime residence.”
 The act provides examples of children who would fall under this definition:

-The McKinney-Vento Act ensures homeless children transportation to and from school free of charge, allowing children to attend their school of origin (the last school in which the student was enrolled or the school the student was attending when last permanently housed) regardless of in which district the family resides.
+The McKinney-Vento Act ensures homeless children transportation to and from school free of charge, allowing them to attend their school of origin (the last school in which the student was enrolled or the school the student was attending when last permanently housed) regardless of the district the family resides in.
 It requires schools to register homeless children even if they lack normally required documents, such as immunization records or proof of residence.

 The district provides the following types of services for students and families experiencing homelessness and/or for unaccompanied youth:

-If you’re experiencing a loss of housing or otherwise meet the definition of homeless, please contact Aryelle Heredia at 360-833-5410 or aryelle.heredia@camas.wednet.edu
+If you’re experiencing a loss of housing or otherwise meet the definition of homeless, please contact Brenda Shallberger at 360-833-5410 or brenda.schallberger@camas.wednet.edu.

 Rights

-You have the right to register your child for school even if you do not have your full documentation such as immunization records, utility bill, birth certificate, etc.
+You have the right to register your child for school even if you do not have all the documentation, such as immunization records, utility bills, birth certificates, etc.

-Your child will be provided with school transportation with school buses, city bus passes or gas vouchers.
+- Your child will be provided with school transportation, such as school buses, city bus passes, or gas vouchers.

-The above services will continue until the end of the school year in which homelessness ends for your family.
+The above services will continue until the end of the school year, when homelessness ends for your family.

 Additional Information about McKinney-Vento can be found on OSPI’s website: